 While visiting Hakone Shrine be sure to also check out the sub-shrine immediately next to the main shrine.
 This shrine is dedicated to a mythical nine-headed dragon that was said to live in Lake Ashi long ago.
 You’ll find its draconic iconography most present in the temizuya water ablution pavilion which has nine dragon-shaped faucets.

-The final section of the Hakone Round Course will see you take a bus from Moto-Hakone back to Hakone Yumoto or to the aforementioned Amazake Chaya.
+The final section of the Hakone Golden Course will see you take a bus from Moto-Hakone back to Hakone Yumoto or to the aforementioned Amazake Chaya.
 Though many similar respites for weary travelers used to line the Tokaido, the Amazake Chaya is the very last of its kind.
 As noted though, last order comes early at 5:00 PM so if you’re planning on making one last stop, you’ll need to arrive by then.
 Refer to this website for detailed information on bus arrivals and departures.

 Anyway, by the time you get there, your body will likely be clamoring for some much-needed calories.
 Embrace your rapacious cravings and don’t hold back!
 What to order at this rustic little haven?
 I suggest that you don’t cut any corners and order both a cup of amazake and some mochi.
 It’s a little pricey for the portion but the Amazake Chaya is an experience unto itself making it well worth the cost!